 Crawlability and Indexing

 Search engine crawlers follow dofollow backlinks to discover and index new content.
 These backlinks facilitate the flow of link equity throughout the web, leading to increased visibility and better chances of ranking.
-Nofollow backlinks, however, are not crawled or indexed by search engines, which means they do not directly contribute to a site’s visibility in search results.

 User-Generated Content and Social Media Platforms

 Nofollow backlinks are commonly used in user-generated content (UGC) platforms and social media networks.
 Platforms like blogs, forums, and comment sections often implement nofollow attributes by default to prevent spam and discourage manipulative SEO tactics.
-Social media platforms also utilize nofollow attributes on user-generated links to maintain a healthy user experience and prevent abuse.
+With Google’s introduction of the rel=”ugc” attribute in 2019, site owners now have a more specific way to identify links in user-generated content.

 Balancing Dofollow and Nofollow Backlinks